sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 The layout of each page is locked, so the page elements themselves can't be rearranged.

 > [!Note]
 > A minimum amount of information is required for the registration pages to display.
-You must provide a page title, a page subtitle, a consent checkbox label (provided via the `customerinfo` elements of [Oobe.xml](registration-pages-oobexml.md)), and at least one checkbox **or** one link.
+You must provide a page title, a page subtitle, at least one checkbox **or** one link, and a public key for public/private key encryption.

 ## OEM registration page one